 Romans 14 is commonly understood to teach the concept that God has abolished the ceremonial laws of the Old Testament, including the feast days and dietary laws, and that this part of the Law is no longer required of believers.
-However, this view ignores the historical context, key elements of the immediate context, contradicts the vast weight of scripture … and even implies that Christ failed to teach The Twelve, His chosen apostles, this critically important concept, such that these earliest disciples themselves were our “weaker brothers,” men who remained immature in their understanding of the Gospel and its spiritual implications, and who persisted passionately in this ignorance and weakness their entire lives.
+However, this view ignores the historical context, key elements of the immediate context, contradicts the vast weight of scripture … and even implies that Christ failed to teach The Twelve, His chosen apostles, this critically important concept, such that these earliest disciples themselves were our “weaker brothers,” men who remained zealous of the law (Ac 21:20), immature in their understanding of the Gospel and its spiritual implications, and who persisted passionately in this ignorance and weakness their entire lives.
 To avoid such absurdity we must note that Paul did not merely say “nothing is unclean,” but he said that no food becomes unclean … “of itself,” on its own, apart from how Torah defines uncleanness.
 Rather, Paul is showing us how a correct understanding of Scripture frees us from inappropriate asceticism and the cumbersome burdens of rabbinic tradition, and yet is encouraging us to give up some of our liberty in order to live in peace with weaker brothers who may not be mature enough to rest fully in God’s ways due to powerful cultural sentiments and religious traditions.

 Let us begin by understanding the relevant history and context.
 We find from passages such as Acts 21:24 that The Twelve, the original apostles of Christ who led the early Church, were all keeping Torah diligently at this time, which included the dietary laws.
-(Ac 10:14) While there was intense debate as to whether Gentiles should be required to convert to Judaism and keep all of the burdensome customs and traditions which the Pharisees had added to Torah (Eph 2, Gal 2, Acts 10-11, Acts 15, see What God Hath Cleansed, One New Man, and No Greater Burden), there is no historical witness of any debate in the early Church over the abolition of any part of the Torah itself.
+(Ac 10:14) While there was intense debate as to whether Gentiles should be required to convert to Judaism and keep all of the burdensome customs and traditions which the Pharisees had added to Torah (Eph 2, Gal 2, Acts 10-11, Acts 15, see What God Hath Cleansed, One New Man, Zealous of the Law, and No Greater Burden), there is no historical witness of any debate in the early Church over the abolition of any part of the Torah itself.

 However, there was an intense diet-related debate in the early Church over whether it was sinful for believers to eat food or drink which had been dedicated to idols.
 (1Co 8:1-2) This was of such a concern to The Twelve that they encouraged Gentiles to abstain from this practice (Ac 15:29); even though they recognized it was not actually a sin, they understood how severe a stumbling block this could be for those who did not yet have a mature grasp of spiritual things.
 (1Co 10:28-29)